Police: Woman Made Fake GoFundMe Pages To Steal Money

 — KXAN News (@KXAN_News) November 19, 2014

-Police arrested the woman for “defrauding donors online,” after an investigation found that she had withdrawn the donation money with no intention of giving it to the grieving family in need.
-Furthermore, the woman also reportedly tried to lie and say that her account was closed before she could withdraw the money, and that GoFundMe is actually to blame.
+Police arrested the woman for “defrauding donors online” after an investigation found that she had withdrawn the donation money with no intention of giving it to the grieving family in need.
+Furthermore, the woman also reportedly said that her account was closed before she could withdraw the money and that GoFundMe is actually to blame.
 However, the popular site claims that the money was withdrawn by “the owner of the account” (being Mouton) before they ever received complaints about a possible scam.

 #FredBarley raised $184K on #GoFundMe.
 Here’s how to recognize a scam https://t.co/JllQPeImYB @usatoday @usatodaytech